jmjf/authzerizer/notes/00-Planning.md

-# authzerizer
+# Planning

-A simple API AuthZ subsystem when your IdP doesn't support OAuth2 scopes
+I want to build a simple API AuthZ subsystem to use when an IdP doesn't support OAuth2 scopes.

 ## Context